DonTseTse-Docker-templates/CentOS7_dhcpd/README.md

 services (not to be confused with the `systemd` inside the container, which never runs).
 Tools like [systemd-docker](https://github.com/DonTseTse/systemd-docker) allow to improve integration: it makes `systemd` supervise the actual container process instead of the Docker client process.
-The integration into `systemd` also shows the purpose of `dumb-init` - without it, the container would ignore termination signals, which leaves `systemd` helpless when it tries to shutdown such a container.
+The integration into `systemd` also shows the purpose of `dumb-init`: without it, the container ignores termination signals, which leaves `systemd` helpless when it tries to shutdown such a container.

+A `systemd` service unit file example is provided below in the [Execution section](#execution)

 # How-to
 ## Image build